 The Night Sky

-Turn around toward the north and find the Big Dipper high in the sky.
-Follow the two stars at the end of the bowl to find Polaris (the North Star) at the end of the tail of the Little Dipper.
+Turn around toward the north and find the Big Dipper (Ursa Major) high in the sky.
+Follow the two stars at the end of the bowl to find Polaris (the North Star) at the end of the tail of the Little Dipper (Ursa Minor).
 Notice that the Little Dipper is always found curved in toward the Big Dipper.
 You might see the queen Cassiopeia low in the horizon looking like a big W or M. Nearby is the faint King Cepheus resembling a child’s drawing of a house.

-See our webpage about The Night Sky for a few suggested smart phone and tablet apps and links to various star maps including Stellarium Web.
-The Astronomical League has monthly sky charts (see April below).
-You might also visit the new Kaleideum Digital Dome Planetarium for their daily sky tours (general museum admission rates apply).
+See our webpage about The Night Sky for a few smartphone and tablet apps and links to various star maps including Stellarium Web.
+The Astronomical League has monthly sky charts (see below).
+You might also visit the new Kaleideum Digital Dome Planetarium for their daily sky tours (museum admission rates apply).

 The Deep Sky